Harveysburg, Ohio: History

 Harveysburg was platted in 1829 by William Harvey, and named for him.
 Ardent abolitionists, the Harvey family established the Harvey Free Negro School in 1831.
 A post office has been in operation at Harveysburg since 1839.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.01 sqmi, of which 0.99 sqmi is land and 0.02 sqmi is water.
+It is located along part of the eastern shore of Caesar Creek Lake.